 ($900/$1000) * 100 = $0.9 * 100 = 90%.

 90% may look acceptable at face value, but don’t be fooled by anyone throwing such ROAS numbers.
 Anything less than 100% is a loss when evaluating ROAS.
-The ROAS calculator will help you make sure you don’t interpret your ROAS results wrongly or confusing them with your ROI.
+The ROAS calculator will help you make sure you don’t interpret your ROAS results wrongly or confusing them with your ROI - check our ROI calculator to learn more about this indicator.

 ROAS is NOT ROI!